The Hottest Medical Technologies in 2022

 10. The Internet of Things (IoT)

-Medical facilities are brimming with gizmos and teeming with data, but the internet of things (IoT) is getting all those separate elements to talk to each other, and the results have had an immediate impact.
+Medical facilities are brimming with gizmos and teeming with data, but the Internet of Things (IoT) is getting all those separate elements to talk to each other, and the results have had an immediate impact.

 New York City-based Mt.
 Sinai Medical Center cut its emergency room wait time by 50 percent through a partnership with GE Healthcare to use an IoT software called AutoBed.
 The program tracks the occupancy of 1,200 beds and processes up to 80 bed requests at a time, solving the puzzle-like logistics of who to place where and when.
 It does so with greater efficiency and transparency than staff members would by taking into account nurse proximity, granular demographics, and over a dozen other metrics to better assess and serve the patients’ individual needs.